 Fail to prepare, prepare to fail.
 When it comes to interviews, no truer words have been spoken.
 But there are also many other aspects to ensuring that you are coming across as best as you can during an interview.
-Here are some tips on how to get it right and make the right first impression.
+Here are some tips on how best to prepare and make the right first impression.

 Research the company and their market.
-Identify the company culture, their products/services and unique selling points, together with their target market and competitors.
+Identify the company's culture, their key products and services and their unique selling points.
+What are their target markets and competitors?

-Think of the different skills and behavious that this specific role will need for someone to succeed and research them further.
+Think of the different skills and behaviours that this specific role will need for someone to succeed and how they relate to you.

-Consider who you know who has currently or previously worked at the organisation, as they might be able to provide some useful information on the culture.
+Consider if you know someone who currently works there or has previously worked at the organisation, as they might be able to provide some useful information on the culture.

 There are numerous standard interview questions that you may be asked, so make sure you have thought carefully about clear and concise answers.
 These could include: